microsoft/azure-trust-agents/challenge-1/README.md

 Besides the capabilities on previous Frameworks, new main features include:
 - Built-in enterprise capabilities: observability via OpenTelemetry, security and identity through Microsoft Entra integration, compliance hooks, and support for long-running, durable agents.​
 - Human-in-the-loop workflows, checkpointing, and request/response management for safe, reliable operations.​
-- Integration with a wide range of APIs, platforms (Azure AI Foundry, Microsoft 365, Copilot), and enterprise systems.​
+- Integration with a wide range of APIs, platforms (Azure AI Foundry, Microsoft 365, Copilot Studio), and enterprise systems.​
 - Support for open standards: **Model Context Protocol (MCP)**, **Agent-to-Agent (A2A) communication**, and OpenAPI integration ensure interoperability and portability.​
 - Modular architecture with pluggable connectors, agent memory, and extensible components for developers to customize.​

-For a more detailed integration, these are the set of core concepts that complete the full Agentic spectrum with MAF:
+For a more detailed integration, these are the set of core concepts that complete the full Agentic spectrum with the Microsoft Agent Framework:

 - [**Executors**](https://learn.microsoft.com/en-us/agent-framework/user-guide/workflows/core-concepts/executors?pivots=programming-language-csharp): Executors are processing units that handle specific message types, perform logic, and emit outputs or send messages to other components in a workflow.
 - [**Edges**](https://learn.microsoft.com/en-us/agent-framework/user-guide/workflows/core-concepts/edges?pivots=programming-language-csharp): Edges define how messages move between executors, enabling conditional routing, branching, fan-in, and fan-out message flows.